CoolZeroNL/draw-io-plugins/# Draw-io-plugin-Cyberark-Library/readme.md

     - Add Library:
       - Cyberark Icons

-  After u have loaded the plugin, and u want want to load the Cyberark Librarys use the `Menu` -> `Librarys` -> `Load CyberArk Librarys`
+  After you have loaded the plugin, and you want want to load the Cyberark Librarys use the `Menu` -> `Librarys` -> `Load CyberArk Librarys`

   <p align="center">
     <img width="25%" src="./readme.images/menu.png">